When "DISTRONIC PLUS Currently Unavailable See Oper.

 - Remove two U clips at each top corner of the radiator.These clips can be removed by prying them up with a screwdriver.

 - Slide the radiator colling fan up.Look at the back of the cooling fan for hoses that may prevent it from coming up.
-If any of the hoses are preventing the fan from moving up, move the hoses out of the way.
+If any of the hoses prevent the fan from moving up, move the hoses out of the way.
 At the bottom, the cooling fan slides into two channels.

 - Open the C clips on all of the coolant hoses.
 The C clips need to be pulled out slightly.
 It doesn't need to be removed.